hollaze/holbertonschool-low_level_programming/0x00-hello_world/README.md

 ## 0x00.
 C - Hello, World :

-In this project, we mainly needed to learn about :
+In this project, I mainly needed to learn about :
 > Compilation process

 > Syntax of writing programs